Maitreya: Maitreya teachings and millenarianism

 Throughout Chinese history, the Buddhist prophecy of Maitreya and the doctrine of the age of social decline (末法 (Mò Fǎ); "the Degenerate Age of Dharma") was adopted and wielded by numerous religious, social and political groups.
 Some of these groups operated as secret societies, like the White Lotus Society.
-Many of these groups held millenarian beliefs about the immanent arrival of Maitreya.
+Many of these groups held millenarian beliefs about the imminent arrival of Maitreya.
 Not all of these groups were orthodox Buddhists, and some combined Chinese folk religion, Buddhism and Taoist beliefs.
 Nattier points out that there was a pre-existent Taoist belief in a messianic savior figure (Li Hong).
 Some of these millenarian groups held antiestablishment views and even led rebellions against the Chinese state at various points of socio-political crisis.

 During the Sui Dynasty, there were three different rebellions led by three separate leaders who claimed to be Maitreya, one in 610 at the capital (Chang'an) and two in 613 (one led by magician named Song Zixian and another by a monk named Xiang Haiming).
 During the Tang dynasty, another Maitreyan rebellion was led by a certain Wang Huaigu.
 During the Song, Wang Ze led a revolt of Buddhists expecting Maitreya (1047); they took over the city of Beizhou in Hebei before they were crushed.
 The Song Dynasty government declared Maitreya Sects to be "heresies and unsanctioned religions".
 Tens of thousands of Maitreya Sect followers were killed.

 The Yuan dynasty saw the Red Turban Rebellion (aka The First White Lotus Rebellion c.
 1351–1368) led by Han Shantong, leader of the White Lotus Society, and Army Commander Liu Futong rebelled against the Mongols.

 A Second White Lotus Rebellion broke out in 1796 among impoverished settlers in the mountainous region that separates Sichuan from Hubei and Shaanxi as a protest against heavy taxes imposed by the Manchu rulers of the Qing Dynasty.
 The White Lotus Society influenced the development of the 19th century "Society of Harmonious Fists" which led the Boxer Rebellion in 1899.

 Japanese Buddhism

-Maitreya is a central figure for the Japanese Yogacara school (Hossō-shū) who considers Maitreya to be the founder of the tradition.
+Maitreya is a central figure for the Japanese Yogacara school (Hossō-shū) which considers Maitreya to be the founder of the tradition.
 Maitreya (Jp.
 Miroku) devotion was extensively promoted during the Kamakura period (1185–1333) by Hossō-shū scholars like Jōkei (1155–1213).